19hours/sg-statutes/Acts/Accountants Act.md

 (14) When an application for an extension of time has been made under subsection (13), the Oversight Committee may grant an extension of time for such period as it thinks fit.

-(15) The Oversight Committee may, where it thinks fit, require a Disciplinary Committee to consider further evidence and meet for that purpose except that the public accountant, accounting corporationor accounting firm concerned shall be given not less than 14 days’ notice of such further meeting of the Disciplinary Committee.
+(15) The Oversight Committee may, where it thinks fit, require a Disciplinary Committee to consider further evidence and meet for that purpose except that the public accountant, accounting corporation, accounting firm or accounting LLP concerned shall be given not less than 14 days’ notice of such further meeting of the Disciplinary Committee.

 (16) The chairman of the Disciplinary Committee shall record its proceedings in writing and in sufficient detail to enable the Oversight Committee to follow the course of the proceedings.